Automatically detect and remediate passwords exposed on the dark web within 5 minutes

 - Quickly and automatically scan SpyCloud’s database every five minutes to detect any recaptured credentials that match an in-use pair

-- Conduct deeper, daily scans with SpyCloud’s proprietary IDLink identity analytics to detect directory credentials from any exposures related to the employee’s digital identity, work or otherwise
+- Conduct deeper scans with SpyCloud’s proprietary IDLink identity analytics to detect exposures tied to an employee’s digital identity - past or present, personal or professional - identifying hidden compromised credentials in use

-- Automatically apply remediation policies for exposed passwords, depending on the type of exposure or source of the matched password, and remediate in as little as fifteen minutes
+- Automatically apply remediation policies for exposed passwords, depending on the type of exposure or source of the matched password, and remediate within 5 minutes

 Here are some common scenarios that Active Directory Guardian is able to automate for your team.